StrongMind/culture/tech_sessions/cohorts/topics/online_instructional_experience.md

 - what is it?

 ### In-Class Activity
-- in your groups of 3-4 pick someone to be a teacher
+- form a group of 3-4 people
+- identify the learning intention and success criteria of the lesson (what are we learning and how will we know that we have mastered what we learn?)
+- assign a teacher to use BBB to teach (based on the learning intention and success criteria) and have teacher create a poll and ask questions for students to answer in discussion board
-- have their role changed from student to teacher
+- have their role changed from student to teacher and repeat
-- grade an activity from a teacher's perspective